esther119/IBM_income_analysis/README.md

 ## 2. Usage tips

 The files in this project include
-- A Python notebook for data analysis:
+- A Python notebook for data analysis: Correlation and Regression.ipynb
-- A overall report about income analysis: Correlation and Regression.pdf:
+- A overall report about income analysis: Correlation and Regression.pdf
-- Source Data: WA_Fn-UseC_-HR-Employee-Attrition.csv:
+- Source Data: WA_Fn-UseC_-HR-Employee-Attrition.csv
 - Plots: independece.png, linearity.png, pairplot.png

 To understand the project, read the Correlation and Regression PDF report is sufficient.
 If you are interested in the technical side of analysis, feel free to take a look at the Correlation and Regression Python notebook.